Jarins/STM32F407-RAMPS/README.md

 __Work-in-progress.
 Caution!
 Not for any use yet__

 The project is just starting.
 Other files will follow.

-At this time, the exact dimensions of the CPU board connectors are not yet accurate
+Currently, the location of the CPU board connectors is not yet accurate.
+I'm waiting for a CPU delivery from China.

 ![Picture from KiCad Rendering](Images/RAMPS_STM32F407_TFT_Touch.png)